alihmaidi1/ecommerce_asp/README.md

 # Ecommerce Open Source Project
 ## this is my first project is Asp.Net
-### it is Ecommerce With Some Feature That I Will Mention this readme File
+### it is Ecommerce With Some Feature That I Will Mention At this readme File

 # Requirement
-### to Use This Project You Need Just Docker and you should run the below command
+### to Use This Project You Just Need  Docker and you should run the below command
 ```
 docker-compose up --build
 ```